A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: How to Augment Data in Visual RL?

-Another deficiency of current DA methods is that they rely on pixel-level image transformations, where each pixel is treated in a context-agnostic manner~\cite{tlda}.
-However, in visual RL, the pixels in an observation are likely to have different levels of relevance to the decision making process~\cite{Visualizing_and_understanding, attention_augmented_agents}.
-Figure~\ref{Context-agnostic Augmentation} shows that the context-agnostic augmentation may mask or destroy regions in the original observation that are vital for decision making.
-This context-agnostic property explains why the naive application of prior-based strong augmentation may severely damage both the sample efficiency and the training stability of visual RL, regardless of its potential to enhance generalization~\cite{svea,tlda}.
-Therefore, it is necessary to incorporate context awareness into augmentation, and two viable solutions are available for doing so. \begin{enumerate} \item \textbf{Introducing human guidance.} Human-in-the-loop RL (HIRL)~\cite{HIRL} is a general paradigm that leverages human guidance to assist the RL process.
+\begin{enumerate} \item \textbf{Introducing human guidance.} Human-in-the-loop RL (HIRL)~\cite{HIRL} is a general paradigm that leverages human guidance to assist the RL process.
 EXPAND~\cite{expand} introduces a human saliency map to mark the importance levels of different regions, and it only perturbs the irrelevant regions.
 Saliency maps contain human domain knowledge, allowing context information to be embedded into the augmentation. \item \textbf{Excavating task relevance.} In visual RL, the contextual information can be extracted from the task relevance of each pixel, making it possible to directly determine its task relevance to achieve context-aware augmentation.
 Task-aware Lipschitz DA (TLDA)~\cite{tlda} explicitly defines the task relevance by computing the Lipschitz constants produced when perturbing corresponding pixels.
 Regions with large Lipschitz constants are crucial for the current task decision, and these regions will subsequently be protected from augmentation. \end{enumerate}

-Context-aware augmentation is the foundation for semantic-level DA, which is challenging and pivotal~\cite{keepaugment, tlda}.
-In Section~\ref{Semantic-level Data Augmentation}, we will further discuss semantic-level DA as an important direction for future studies.
+Context-aware augmentation forms the foundation for semantic-level DA, which aims to apply targeted operations to different semantic contexts within observations~\cite{keepaugment, tlda}.
+In Section~\ref{Semantic-level Data Augmentation}, we will further discuss semantic-level DA as a challenging yet pivotal direction for future research.